 Sales is a long-standing and vital role, and it has undergone many iterations throughout history, even within the last century alone.
 It has continued to evolve as new technologies and norms have arisen, and it will continue to expand in the coming years.
 Future training in sales strategy for B2B sales should focus on worthy intent in the salesperson in how they approach potential clients and maintain relationships with them.
-It should guide them through the customer journey, exploring the customer “why” and the concept of “so they can.”
+It should guide them through the client journey, exploring the client “why” and the concept of “so they can.”
 These values, along with continually delivering value and following up, come together to form a sales strategy that reliably builds and nurtures a strong relationship with clients and will lead to more success for the sales professional, their organization, and their client – a win-win-win!

 Sales Strategy- Part 1- Year 1

-- Part 1 Month 1 Customer Journey
+- Part 1 Month 1 Client Journey

 - Part 1 Month 2 Ideal Avatar(s)

 - Part 1 Month 4 Building Relationships

 - Part 1 Month 7 Focused Outreach